sarghik/sarghik.github.io/README.md

 Technical Challenges and Solutions:
-- Considering that I am just beginning the building aspect of the project, most of the obstacles I encountered relate to SolidWorks and simply determining how to initiate the project.
+- Considering that I am just beginning the building aspect of the project, most of the obstacles I encountered so far relate to SolidWorks and simply determining how to initiate the project.
+At first, I was unsure of how to begin this entire project but I focused on one step at a time and gradually made progress.
+I began with researching different drones, the parts within them, and the importance of quality to help me in my purchasing decisions.
+Eventually I drew designs of what I wanted my drone to look like and went to SolidWorks from there.
 In SolidWorks, I learned how to use new features such as the circular sketch pattern which helped create copies of and mirrored sketch entities.

 Skills: